-Split-spoon soil samples will be collected at 5 ft intervals for soil lithology classification.
+During the installation of the deeper monitoring wells, split-spoon soil samples will be collected at 5 ft intervals for soil lithology classification.
 Boring logs and well construction records will be prepared and included with the report submittal.
 To develop deeper ground water flow and cross-section maps, H&H will determine monitoring well top of casing and ground surface elevations for these wells relative to the existing site well network using surveying techniques.